alberthun/legacy-sense-docs/guides/001-devices/002-ios-sdk.md

 [SGSDK setPushToken:hexToken];
 ```

-In your app delegate's `applicationWillTerminate` method add the following code to store events in offline mode:
+In your app delegate's `applicationWillTerminate` method, add the following code to store events in offline mode:
 ```objc
 [SGSDK saveCoreDataContext]
 ```